pmmp/doc.pmmp.io/source/plugins.rst

 =======
 **PocketMine is extendable!**

-Plugins are available on the `PocketMine website <http://forums.pocketmine.net/plugins/>`_ or you can make your own plugin.
+Plugins are available on `Poggit <https://poggit.pmmp.io/pi>`_  or you can make your own plugin.

 Below is an skeleton with the minimal needed directories, files and content.